Skip to Content

 Since their origins trust management systems have been used in order to assist entities that have to interact with others in a system.
 It has been a very important tool for the decision-making process.
 Sometimes, the information available about the other entities is not enough for establishing a secure exchange of information, but still the interaction must take place.
 Trust management systems try to supply this lack of information.
 In the last years, due to the growth of electronic communications and transactions, reputation systems have been developed to aid trust management systems for assisting the trust decision process.

-List of publications More information
+More information List of publications

 Wireless Sensor Networks